josebarbamontoya/rggs_comparative_genomics_2/session_14/README.txt

-# Session 13 outline
+# Session 14 outline

-* ## Phylogenetic inference from NGS data
+* ## Molecular clock dating for phylogenomic data
-(The materials for this lecture will be uploaded soon.)
+ ### The materials for this lecture will be uploaded soon.